Skip to main content

 To operate a compliant IA on the Zapf network, your infrastructure needs:

 1. A Nostr Keypair: A securely generated private key that will act as your Server Identity.
-You will use this to sign all Attestations and Zap Receipts.
+You will use this to sign all Attestations.

 2. A Public Nostr Relay: An accessible relay (e.g., wss://relay.yourdomain.com) where you will publish your attestations.
 This relay must have high uptime, as wallets will query it during the Deep Check verification phase.